freenas/freenas-docs/userguide/sharing.rst

 .. note:: :numref:`Table %s <afp_share_config_opts_tab>`
    summarizes the options available to fine-tune an AFP share.
-These options should usually be left at the default settings.
-Changing them might cause unexpected behavior.
+Leaving these options at the default settings is recommended as changing them can cause unexpected behavior.
 Most settings are only available with :guilabel:`Advanced Mode`.
 Do **not** change an advanced option without fully understanding the function of that option.
 Refer to